 Technically, a key challenge in the convergence analysis is the dimensional mismatch between the matrix-valued output of GNDEs and the function-valued output of Graphon-NDEs, making direct comparison infeasible.
 This is resolved by reformulating GNDEs as equivalent Graphon-NDEs using the induced (piecewise constant) graphon representation, which enables both outputs to be compared within the same underlying function space.

-The convergence property established in Theorem \ref{theorem: convergence of solutions} suggests that GNDEs exhibit stability on large-scale, structurally similar graphs and are robust to perturbations in the graph structure or node features.
-It hinges on the temporal continuity of convolutional filters and Lipschitz conditions for the activation function.
-These assumptions align with recent empirical studies of GNNs \citep{dasoulas2021lipschitz, arghal2022robust}, which demonstrate that enhanced Lipschitz continuity in GNNs improves robustness, generalization, and performance on large-scale tasks.
-Moreover, Theorem \ref{theorem: convergence of solutions} rigorously characterizes the function space \( C([0,T]; L^2(I; \mathbb{R}^{1\times F})) \) in which GNDEs can approximate in the continuum regime.
+Theorem \ref{theorem: convergence of solutions} also establishes a stability property of GNDEs: their behavior remains well controlled as the number of nodes increases along structurally similar graphs.
+This hinges on the temporal continuity of convolutional filters and Lipschitz conditions for the activation function.
+The latter assumption aligns with recent empirical studies of GNNs \citep{dasoulas2021lipschitz, arghal2022robust}, which demonstrate that enhanced Lipschitz continuity in GNNs improves robustness, generalization, and performance on large-scale tasks.
+Moreover, Theorem \ref{theorem: convergence of solutions} identifies \( C([0,T]; L^2(I; \mathbb{R}^{1\times F})) \) as the function space in which GNDE solutions converge in the continuum regime.
 This complements recent advancements in the study of GNN limits and their expressive capabilities \citep{keriven2021universality, keriven2023functions}.